polygenea/polygenea.github.io/overview.md

 Node and value __equality__ is defined as follows:

--   Two nodes are equal if and only if both (1) they are the same type of node and (2) each field of one node is equal to the corresponding field of the other node.
+-   Two nodes are equal if and only if both (1) they are the same type of node (or one is an Expectation Query and the other an Expectation), and (2) each field of one node is equal to the corresponding field of the other node.

 -   Two references are equal if and only if they refer to nodes that are equal.